Many comparison operators we know from maths:

 !==, as an analogy for

-The string equality check operator is a bit longer to write, but makes it obvious what’s going on and leaves less space for errors.
+The strict equality check operator is a bit longer to write, but makes it obvious what’s going on and leaves less space for errors.

 Let’s see more edge cases.